Universal-Team/db/docs/_ds/stellads.md

 systems:
 - DS
 title: StellaDS
-update_notes: '<p>V2.7 : 5-Jun-2021 by Dave Bernazzani (wavemotion)</p>
+update_notes: '<p>V2.8 : 11-Jun-2021 by Dave Bernazzani (wavemotion)</p>

   <ul>

-  <li>A few more games added to the compatibility list.</li>

-  <li>A minor optimization for fetching PC contents - yielding 1 or 2FPS in many games.</li>
+  <li>A couple dozen micro-tweaks to the sound driver to squeeze out a bit more<br>

+  performance.
+Elevators Amiss is now running at 60FPS!
+All of the Starpath<br>

+  Supercharger games are running in the high 50s and many are at 60FPS.</li>

   </ul>'
-updated: '2021-06-05T13:19:50Z'
+updated: '2021-06-11T11:50:46Z'
-version: '2.7'
+version: '2.8'
-version_title: Version 2.7
+version_title: Version 2.8
 ---